apecloud/kubeblocks/docs/user_docs/lifecycle_management/Operations/configure_ops_request.md

     - verticalScaling

         `verticalScaling` scales up and down the computing resources of the component.
-Its value is an object of k8s containeer resources.
+Its value is an object of k8s container resources.
 For example, the mongos component of MongoDB:

         ```
         verticalScaling: